Internet in Vietnam: Nationalization

+Infrastructure

-About 60% of Vietnam's internet traffic is through the Asia-America Gateway cable.
+With official internet services launched, the next decade saw a sharp focus on scaling infrastructure to meet the needs of a connected and increasingly digital society.
+Currently, about 60% of Vietnam's internet traffic is through the Asia-America Gateway cable.
 A larger Asia Pacific Gateway cable was deployed in 2016.
+A table showcasing the development of the internet's capacity is displayed below:

+E-commerce

-Vietnam also has an emerging e-commerce sector with fast-growing market value.
-During the COVID-19 pandemic, Vietnamese consumers have shopped online more than ever, reinforcing the strong growth of the e-commerce sector.
+Vietnam has a rapidly growing e-commerce sector with steadily increasing market value.
+During the COVID-19 pandemic, Vietnamese consumers turned to online shopping more than ever before, accelerating sector's growth.
 Before the pandemic, travel, mobility, and accommodation were the e-commerce category with the highest consumer spending.
 Since the first outbreak of COVID-19 in Vietnam, consumers have been more willing to shop for basic necessities and fresh products online, making food and personal care the e-commerce category with the highest growth in 2020.
 These new shopping habits are expected to remain even after the pandemic.